susannecoates/signalk-scans-switch/README.md

 This UUID will be used as the requestID for the next step.
 Now you need to authenticate with the server and get a token.

-2. Geting the access token
+2. Getting the access token

 If your SignalK server is at 192.168.0.21, and your user name on the server is **system**, and your password is **system**, then using Postman the request would be set up as follows: